Fact-checked by the ZeroinDaily editorial team

 Quick Answer

-The Loom vs Claap debate is one of the most common async communication decisions remote teams face in 2025.
-According to Gartner’s 2023 workforce research, 82% of company leaders plan to allow employees to work remotely at least part of the time — which makes choosing the right async video tool a genuine productivity decision, not just a preference.
+The Loom vs Claap debate is one of the most common async communication decisions remote teams face.
+According to Gartner’s 2023 workforce research, 82% of company leaders plan to allow employees to work remotely at least part of the time, which makes choosing the right async video tool a genuine productivity decision, not just a preference.

 Are You Reading the Pricing Tiers Correctly?